Microsoft/azure-docs.pt-pt/articles/marketplace/lead-management-for-cloud-marketplace.md

-**Tenho uma oferta ao vivo, mas não estou vendo clientes potenciais?**
+**Tenho uma oferta ao vivo, mas não vejo pistas?**

-Cada cliente potencial terá dados passados em campos no destino do cliente potencial selecionado, os leads virão neste formato: **origem-ação | Oferta** do
+Cada chumbo terá dados passados em campos no seu destino de chumbo selecionado, os leads virão neste formato: **Source-Action.
+Oferta**

-  *Causas*
+  *Fontes:*

     "AzureMarketplace",
     "AzurePortal",
     "TestDrive",
     "SPZA" (acronym for AppSource)

-  *Ações*
+  *Ações:*

     "INS" - Stands for Installation.
 This is on Azure Marketplace or AppSource whenever a customer hits the button to acquire your product.
     "PLT" - Stands for Partner Led Trial.
 This is on AppSource whenever a customer hits the Contact me button.